 Sec.
-6. Establishment of Fixed Northern Boundary
+6. Establishment of Fixed Northern Boundary.

-Subsection (a).
-The northern boundary of the Gila River Indian Community Reservation that was created by the 1879 Executive Order is modified to be fixed, permanent, and not ambulatory.
+Subsection (a) provides that the northern boundary of the Gila River Indian Community Reservation that was created by the 1879 Executive Order is modified to be fixed, permanent, and not ambulatory.

-Subsection (b).
-The portion of the Reservation boundary created by the Executive Order (along the middle of the Salt River) is modified to be a fixed and permanent boundary.
+Subsection (b) provides that the portion of the reservation boundary created by the Executive Order (along the middle of the Salt River) is modified to be a fixed and permanent boundary.

-Subsection (c).
-The Secretary will ensure that the new Reservation boundary as described in subsection (b) is surveyed and clearly marked.
+Subsection (c) provides that the Secretary will ensure that the new reservation boundary as described in subsection (b) is surveyed and clearly marked.

-Subsection (d).
-No other portion of the Reservation boundary will be affected by this Act except as specifically set forth in the Act.
+Subsection (d) provides that no other portion of the reservation boundary will be affected by this Act except as specifically set forth in the Act.

-Subsection (e).
-The Secretary shall publish in the Federal Register the modification and the resurvey of the reservation boundary.
+Subsection (e) provides that the Secretary shall publish in the Federal Register the modification and the resurvey of the reservation boundary.

 Sec.
-7. Satisfaction and Substitution of Claims
+7. Satisfaction and Substitution of Claims.

-Provides that the negotiated settlement and the benefits received by the tribe pursuant to this Act shall be in complete replacement of and substitution for, and full satisfaction of all claims that the tribe, its members, and allottees may have had against the United States.
+This section provides that the negotiated settlement and the benefits received by the Tribe pursuant to this Act shall be in complete replacement of and substitution for, and full satisfaction of all claims that the Tribe, its members, and allottees may have had against the United States.

 Sec.
-8. Federal Rights-of-Way
+8. Federal Rights-of-Way.